top of page

 What is the purpose of the study and why is it important?

 We know that children and young people with PMLD often struggle to communicate with those that care for them such as their parents, carers and teachers.
-These difficulties mean that individuals with PMLD they are sometimes unable to communicate their needs, what they like and don’t like, and are unable to take part in social activities such as turn taking.
+These difficulties mean that they are sometimes unable to communicate their needs, what they like and don’t like, and are unable to take part in social activities such as turn taking.

-Intensive Interaction is development-based intervention designed to teach the fundamentals of communication.
-During an Intensive Interaction session, the practitioner works with the child/young person, responding to what they do by imitating and joining in.
+Intensive Interaction is a development-based intervention designed to teach the fundamentals of communication.
+During an Intensive Interaction session, the practitioner works with the child/young person, responding to what they do by copying and joining in.
 Although there is some research to suggest that Intensive Interaction can be beneficial to individuals with PMLD, further research is needed to understand how educational settings can use Intensive Interaction to support children and young people with PMLD.

 Will my child receive the Intensive Interaction intervention?